 The main advantages of having direct control include maintaining the usual, simpler organizational structure for an Isle of Man company.
 Moreover, this is preferred for those investors who wish to have lower annual maintenance costs (that will not include the fees for the nominee director services).
 However, there are a set of disadvantages for the direct control, or otherwise said, a number of advantages for appointing a nominee director:

 - confidentiality: benefiting from a higher degree of confidentiality is one of the main reasons why investors choose to seek nominee director services; owners who do not wish to make their position as company directors public can take advantage of this service.

-- no tax issues: being the beneficial owner of a company in another jurisdiction can have a number of tax implications for the owner; appointing a nominee will mean that the beneficial owner will not need to declare the fact that he owns a business in another jurisdiction.
+- tax issues: being the beneficial owner of a company in another jurisdiction can have a number of tax implications for the owner; appointing a nominee will mean that the beneficial owner will not need to declare the fact that he owns a business in another jurisdiction.

 - adjustable attributions: the actual involvement of the nominee director in the company can be adjusted when deciding to use this service and a power of attorney can be used to formally appoint (and limit the powers) of the nominee.

 The level of involvement and management from the beneficial owner can be adjusted so as to meet the needs of the company, and at the same time take into consideration the reasons for personal confidentiality, should this be required.
 As far as the taxation issues are concerned, we do recommend to consider all of the tax implications when starting to do business in the Isle of Man and one of our agents can help you with information on double taxation as well as any other questions you may have about direct and indirect company control.

 Investors who also act as company directors can receive information about the Isle of Man investor visa from our team of experts.